sebiniemann/Mantella/_includes/descriptions.md

 {% when "mathematical-functions-rotationmatrix3d-double-double-double" %}

-{% when "mathematical-functions-circlecircleintersections-arma-col-lt-double-gt-fixed-lt-2-gt-double-arma-col-lt-double-gt-fixed-lt-2-gt-double" %}
+{% when "mathematical-functions-circlecircleintersections-arma-col-double-fixed-2-double-arma-col-double-fixed-2-double" %}

-{% when "mathematical-functions-circlesphereintersections-arma-col-lt-double-gt-fixed-lt-3-gt-double-arma-col-lt-double-gt-fixed-lt-3-gt-arma-col-lt-double-gt-fixed-lt-3-gt-double" %}
+{% when "mathematical-functions-circlesphereintersections-arma-col-double-fixed-3-double-arma-col-double-fixed-3-arma-col-double-fixed-3-double" %}

-{% when "mathematical-functions-hammersleyset-arma-col-lt-arma-uword-gt-arma-col-lt-arma-uword-gt-arma-uword" %}
+{% when "mathematical-functions-hammersleyset-arma-col-arma-uword-arma-col-arma-uword-arma-uword" %}

-{% when "mathematical-functions-haltonsequence-arma-col-lt-arma-uword-gt-arma-col-lt-arma-uword-gt-arma-uword" %}
+{% when "mathematical-functions-haltonsequence-arma-col-arma-uword-arma-col-arma-uword-arma-uword" %}

 {% when "mathematical-functions-vandercorputsequence-arma-uword-arma-uword-arma-uword" %}